nathaneastwood/fablore/src/main-story/18-high-seas/a-kraken-good-tale.md

 ![a-kraken-good-tale-2](https://d2hl7maqck52px.cloudfront.net/main-story/18-high-seas/a-kraken-good-tale-2.webp)

 _"Batten down the hatches!"
 I hollered.
 "We be following this one home!"
 I tethered the harpoon to the ship and fired into the serpent's side.
-It didn't take kindly to that, hissing and howling like a...a—_
+It didn't take kindly to that, hissing and howling like a...a-_

 "A netted catfish, Cap'n?"
 Slinger chimed in.